GingerAvalanche/botw_actor_tool/README.md

 # Breath of the Wild Actor Editor
-NOTE: This project is currently in unusable alpha state.
-This message will be removed and the package uplaoded to PyPI once it is in a usable state.
-Utility for copying actors in LoZ:BotW
+Utility for editing actors in LoZ:BotW

 ## Dependencies
 * A dumped copy of Legend of Zelda: Breath of the Wild (for Wii U or Switch)